 Instructions

-- Add in the rest of the ingredients: Add in ground cumin, bulgur, tomatoes, chickpeas, and water (or stock).
-Season with salt and pepper.
+• Add in bulgur wheat, tomatoes, chickpeas, and water (or stock).
+Season it with salt and pepper.

-- Stir & Bring it to a boil: Give it a stir, bring it to a boil, put the lid on, turn down the heat to low.
+• Stir to combine, bring it to a boil, put the lid on, and turn down the heat to low.
 Let it simmer for 10-12 minutes or until most of the liquid is absorbed.

 Notes

-- Freezing Instructions: To freeze this bulgur pilaf recipe, simply bring it to room temperature, place it in an airtight container, and freeze for up to 2 months.
+• Freezing: Bring leftovers to room temperature, transfer to a freezer-safe container, and freeze for up to 2 months.
 Thaw it a day in advance in the fridge and warm it up on the stove before you are ready to serve it.

-- Saute vermicelli: Add in the vermicelli and saute until it is golden brown for 5-6 minutes while constantly stirring it with a wooden spoon.
+2. Saute vermicelli: Add in 1/4 cup vermicelli and saute until it is golden brown for 5-6 minutes while constantly stirring it with a wooden spoon.
 It should feel like it is almost burning.

 Nutrition